-Tired of forgetting special events and bill due dates because the reminders are ‘organized’ somewhere in a pile of paperwork?
-Here’s a complete guide to conquer your paper clutter and obliterate the problem once and for all.
+Tired of forgetting special events and bill due dates because the reminders are ‘organized’ somewhere in a random pile of paperwork?
+Here’s a complete guide to reduce your paper clutter and conquer the problem once and for all.

 Even in this era of the internet, online bill pay, digital media, online banking, and cloud storage, paper clutter continues to be a huge problem for many.